 The government is continuing to provide additional funding to schools to enhance the teaching and learning of PE and Sports.
-For the last two years this school has received £8,000.
+This year the PE Funding is due to be £16,600.

 Run to Rio Summer 2016

 As a school we took part in the Active Surrey initiative, ‘Run to Rio’, lasting the duration of the Summer term.
 We launched the initiative with the opening of our new all-weather track, giving the children a flat surface to able to run and cycle.
 This raised the profile of the 2016 Rio Olympics with its cross curricular links, as well as the added benefit of getting our children active.

 - That by the end of the summer, all children will be able to run for their allocated time

 Woodpeckers (Reception) to run for 5 minutes a day

 Kingfishers (Year 1) to run for 7 minutes a day

 Owls (Year 2) to run for 10 minutes a day